matthew-ngzc/ml-automation/README.md

 - Skills : spamming skills 1 and 2

 ### How to use:
-0. (Optional) If you want to modify how the code interacts with the actual pressing of keys, modify mobilelegends_ai.ahk, then use the ahk2exe app to convert to a .exe.
+0. (Optional) If you want to modify how the code interacts with the actual pressing of keys, modify `mobilelegends_ai.ahk`, then use the ahk2exe app to convert to a .exe.
 Download ahk from https://www.autohotkey.com/
-1. run rule-based.py.
+1. run `rule-based.py`.
 This will ask for 2 clicks to determine where the hp bar is.
 1st click is top left of hp bar, 2nd click is bottom right.
-2. once the 2 clicks are done, it will clear command.txt (so that left over commands from the past iteration are not used) and start mobilelegends_ai.exe
+2. once the 2 clicks are done, it will clear `command.txt` (so that left over commands from the past iteration are not used) and start mobilelegends_ai.exe
 3. The player will start to move automatically.
-Stop mobilelegends_ai.exe using "esc" key or through task manager -> stop process
+Stop mobilelegends_ai.exe using `Esc` key or through task manager -> stop process
-4. switch to the IDE and do ctrl + c to stop the code from running.
+4. switch to the IDE and do `ctrl + c` to stop the code from running.
 Auto stopping has not been implemented (TODO: detect based on computer vision of the screen, lookout for the tap to continue, or some other UI since it is fixed)

 ### Future development
 - make a slightly smarter AI, such that it moves until unsafe location, and hovers (dodge) around the unsafe location